-If you want to learn more about Rome and the ancient Romans, join Odyssey Traveller’s escorted trip to the Eternal City, where you will go on a walking tour to take in the sights of ancient Rome and be present for the Pope’s annual Christmas Day message in St Peter’s Square.
+If you want to discover Rome and the ancient Romans, join Odyssey Traveller’s escorted trip to the Eternal City, where you will go on a walking tour to take in the sights of ancient Rome and be present for the Pope’s annual Christmas Day message in St Peter’s Square.
 Click through to see the itinerary and sign up.

 Odyssey Traveller’s tours are all designed for the mature or senior traveller, whether travelling alone or with a partner.
 You may also consider:

 - Romans in France – which explores some of the major remains of the Roman occupation between the 1st century BC and the 4th century AD.
 Roman Gaul occupied an area that includes modern France, Belgium, Luxembourg, and Germany southwest of the Rhine.